Updated on July 12th, 2021 // by Katie Griffin

-Inducing Labor Pros and Cons #1: Baby was full term/close to due date
+Inducing Labor Pros and Cons #1: Baby was full-term/close to due date

 (44% of all medical inductions)

 From a purely medical perspective, an induction at or close to the due date is NOT considered medically necessary.
-However, there are some emotional benefits to labor induction at term.
+However, there may be some physical or emotional benefits to labor induction at term.
 Weight gain, back pain, varicose veins, and sleep problems all increase as pregnancy progresses.
 Labor induction and birth put an end to the discomforts of pregnancy.
-In fact, 19% of women seek inductions because they would like to be done with their pregnancy (1).
+In fact, 19% of women ask for inductions because they would like to be done with their pregnancy (1).

-One main risk of a labor induction at term or close to the due date is premature birth.
-Your due date might be inaccurate, and an induction could mean that your baby will be born too early.
+Prematurity can bring significant risks to your baby.
 Premature babies are more likely to have vision and hearing problems, challenges sucking and swallowing, and a low birth weight.
-Important organs like the baby’s brain, lungs, and liver do a lot of developing in those last weeks of pregnancy; development that can be cut short by an induction (2).
+Important organs like the baby’s brain, lungs, and liver do a lot of developing in those last weeks of pregnancy — development that can be cut short by an induction (2).